gregfullard/ArgillaDemo/docs/developer_manual/source/overview.rst

 .. image:: assets/Architecture_Overview.png

-EOH #DevAnything is here Bhwaaahaaahaaha
+The safer DevAnything is here

 **The standard Lorem Ipsum passage, used since the 1500s**